CHRISTIAN K HUGHES

 OCD Therapy

-Obsessive–Compulsive Disorder (OCD) is a pattern of intrusive, unwanted thoughts, images or urges (obsessions) that trigger anxiety or doubt, followed by repetitive behaviours or mental acts (compulsions) performed to reduce distress or prevent a feared outcome.
+Obsessive-Compulsive Disorder is a pattern in which intrusive, unwanted thoughts, images, or urges trigger intense anxiety or doubt, and compulsions follow in an attempt to reduce that distress or prevent something feared from happening.

 -